NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 """"""""""""

 .. note::
-    Before running Exact Deduplication ensure that the dataset contains a unique ID for each document.
+    Before running exact deduplication, you need to ensure that the dataset contains a unique ID for each document.
-    If needed, you can use the :code:`add_id` module within the NeMo Curator to accomplish this.
+    If needed, you can use the :code:`add_id` module within NeMo Curator to accomplish this.

 .. code-block:: python